Notification Process for Brief Absences for Medical or Personal Reasons

 Solicitation and Fundraising

-Soliciting is not permitted on campus without the written authorization of the Dean of Students.
+Soliciting is not permitted on campus without the written authorization of the Vice President for Student Life.
 In general, no solicitation requests involving personal gain, or by agencies or individuals from outside the College will be approved.
 In addition, door-to-door solicitation in residence halls by campus clubs, organizations, or individuals is prohibited.

 If the fund-raising project involves any solicitation of off campus persons including parents, businesses, alumni, or any other off campus constituency, it must be approved by the Office of Institutional Advancement in Alpha Hall and the group’s advisor.